-A Specific Permit-to-work procedure will operate for more hazardous activities i.e. Hot Work
+• A Specific Permit-to-work procedure will operate for more hazardous activities i.e. Hot Work

-15.7 Working on site
+Working on site

-- A manual signing-in and out records what contractors are on site at any given time. - · Contractors must sign-in and out at Reception. - Contractors will be assigned a site contact where General Access Permits have been issued and additionally a 'responsible person' in the case of specific permits to Work. - Contractors will abide by Gatehouise School rules and regulations.
+- A manual signing-in and out records what contractors are on site at any given time. - Contractors must sign-in and out at Reception and collect a red Visitor lanyard. - Contractors will be assigned a site contact where General Access Permits have been issued and additionally a 'responsible person' in the case of specific permits to Work. - Contractors will abide by Gatehouse School rules and regulations.

-15.8 Keeping a check
+Keeping a check